kitchoi/geodat/README.rst

 Geophysical Data Analysis Tool (GeoDAT)'s documentation
 ===================================================================

 GeoDAT is a python library that provides utilities for handling, analysing and visualising geophysical climate data.
-It has several features:
+Here are just a few of the functions of GeoDAT:

 * Extract data from and write to NetCDF files
 * Associate variables with dimensions